Ongoing Indignity: Bucket toilets keep Department in business

 In March 2016, the DWS indicated in a media statement that “costs of these units are in line with the industry guidelines on infrastructure service delivery unit costs of approximately R9 000 for a single pit, R12 000 for a double pit and R15 000 for water-borne sanitation.
 Expenses relate largely to reticulation, material, civil works, geotechnical expenses and project management fees.”

 The numbers provided by the Department indicate that it not only overspent but failed to meet its target as there are South Africans still using bucket toilets.
 The fluctuating costs for this programme are inexplicable.

 OUTA calls on the recently instituted inquiry by the Portfolio Committee on Water and Sanitation and the Standing Committee on Public Accounts to investigate the costs of this programme and why there are still communities obliged to use bucket toilets.

-OUTA encourages anyone with information on the programme to contact us directly or via our whistleblower platform detailed on our website.
+OUTA encourages anyone with information on the programme to contact us directly or via our whistleblower platform detailed here.